xiaodongliang/forge-bim360-docs.api-postman.collection/README.md

 ## Setup

-1.  **Forge Account**: Learn how to create a Forge Account, activate the subscription and create an app by [this tutorial](http://learnforge.autodesk.io/#/account/).
-Get Forge _client id_, _client secret_ and  _callback url_.
-Please register Forge app with the _callback url_ as
+1.  **APS Account**: Learn how to create a APS Account, activate the subscription and create an app by [this tutorial](https://get-started.aps.autodesk.com/).
+Get APS _client id_, _client secret_ and  _callback url_.
+Please register APS app with the _callback url_ as below.
+This is for the workflow of user context authentication (3-legged token)

     ```https://www.getpostman.com/oauth2/callback```

-2. **BIM 360 Account and project**: must be Account Admin to add the app integration.
-[Learn about provisioning](https://forge.autodesk.com/blog/bim-360-docs-provisioning-forge-apps).
+2. **Provision your APS app to BIM 360 or ACC Account**: must be Account Admin to add the app integration.
+[Learn about provisioning](https://get-started.aps.autodesk.com/#provision-access-in-other-products).
 Make a note with the __account name__

-3. Ensure **Project Management** module has been activated in BIM 360 project.
+3. Ensure test project exists.
 Make a note with the __project name__ .

 4. Clone this repository or download it.
 It's recommended to install [GitHub Desktop](https://desktop.github.com/).
 To clone it via command line, use the following (**Terminal** on MacOSX/Linux, **Git Shell** on Windows):